ccxtechnologies/adbus/README.rst

 python-adbus
 ============

-D-Bus Binding for Python based on the asyncio mainloop.
+D-Bus Binding for Python utilizing the asyncio mainloop.

 Status
 ------

-**NOTE: This project is currently under development**
+**This project is currently under development.** The server implementation is ready for testing, the client will be added in the next release.

 Links
 ------------------